codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 }
 ```

-Next, add your `RecyclerView` to the layout (scroll down to see code snippet for `ConstraintLayout`):
+Next, add your `RecyclerView` to the layout.
+After doing so, your `activity_chat.xml` file can look like this:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"